particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 | 2600 |  7        | &nbsp;  | &nbsp;  |         |         | &check; | &check; | &check; |

 <sup>2</sup>The Canadian bands are for all types of LTE.
 Not all are used for LTE Cat M1.
 In particular, band 7 (2600 MHz) is only used for LTE Cat 1, not LTE Cat M1.

+Only the bands used in North America are enabled in the R410 cellular modem by default.
+This speeds to connection process.

 ## LTE Cat 1